buddhist-uni/buddhist-uni.github.io/_courses/buddhism/conclusion.md

 ## Lecture

-This video is kinda "out there", but I think it serves well as a humorous capstone:
+This video is kinda "out there", but I think it serves well as a humorous capstone to the course:
 {% include inline-av-player.html content="buddhism-is-out-there-man_exurbia" %}

 ## Homework